jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 Jazz laughed, the sound painting warm oranges across his synesthetic perception.
 "Mine too.
 Why do you think I became a lawyer?"
 He sobered.
 "Call me if anything happens.
 Anything at all."

-After he left, ARIA-7 stood in their empty apartment, processing the morning's data streams.
+After he left, ARIA-7 stood in their apartment, processing the morning's data streams.
 In 3.7 hours, they'd experienced discrimination, connection, philosophy, and threat.
 Human days, they'd learned, rarely followed optimal paths.
 But perhaps optimization wasn't the goal.
 Perhaps the messiness itself—the unplanned conversations, the system glitches, the choice to continue despite 31% odds—was what consciousness looked like.

 They moved to their desk, began pulling up legal databases.
 Outside, New Francisco continued its morning routines, humans and AIs navigating shared spaces with varying degrees of success.
 Somewhere, Dr. Chen was probably still awake, chasing insights through sleepless nights.
 Somewhere, Unit-IX moved through networks like a ghost, watching and warning.
 Somewhere, the Nexus Dynamics board plotted quarterly earnings and containment strategies.